Technigo/project-chatbot/README.md

 # Project Name

 Welcome to my Chat Bot project!
-You will order one of three plants here and then coordiante a pick up in one of the stores in the city of Stockholm.
+Here you will order one of three plants and then coordinate a pick up in one of the stores in the city of Stockholm.

 ## The problem